Estella

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that income in Estella is above average nationally.
-The median income stands at $61,853 and the average income is $75,448.
-This contrasts with Rest of NSW's figures where the median income is $52,390 and the average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Estella would be approximately $67,333 (median) and $82,133 (average) as of September 2025.
-According to the 2021 Census, incomes in Estella cluster around the 64th percentile nationally.
-The earnings profile shows that 39.0% of locals (1,072 people) fall into the $1,500 - 2,999 income category.
-After housing costs, 85.7% of income remains for other expenses and Estella's SEIFA income ranking places it in the 6th decile.
+The median taxpayer income in Estella is $61,853, with an average of $75,448, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is notably higher than the national figures for Regional NSW, which has a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since the financial year 2023, current estimates suggest a median income of approximately $67,333 and an average income of $82,133 as of September 2025.
+According to the 2021 Census figures, incomes in Estella cluster around the 64th percentile nationally.
+The distribution data shows that 39.0% of locals (1,072 people) fall into the $1,500 - $2,999 income category, which is also prevalent in the broader area where 29.9% occupy this range.
+After accounting for housing costs, 85.7% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income